nglaeser/library-scanner/README.md

 ```

 ## Todo
-I can't see my mom running Python from a terminal, so I'd like to rewrite this in Javascript and turn it into a browser plugin.
-The plugin should
+- I can't see my mom running Python from a terminal, so I'd like to have this running on a dedicated Raspberry Pi
-- get the sheet ID from the current tab's URL
-- always accept keyboard input in the background
-- if it's an ISBN, look up the book data and add it to the spreadsheet

-Even better, this could be constantly running on a dedicated Raspberry Pi.
+- Wait a max time (3 seconds?) for shelf number